pgigis/sigcomm2021-offnets-artifacts/README.md

 Getting Acccess to the Datasets:

 The main dataset (e.g. TLS/SSL certificates, HTTP(s) headers) of the paper is provided by Rapid7.

-To access the historical dataset you have to apply in rapid7 for an account.
+To access the historical dataset you have to apply for an account.
 Data access is free to Practitioners, Academics, and Researchers.

 To create an account to the Rapid7 Opendata platform visit: https://opendata.rapid7.com/sonar.ssl/